barnscott/newworkspaceshortcut-barnix.io/README.md

   - `Control + Super + left` will relocate window to left side of the *center of the x-axis* of the display
   - `Control + Super + up` will relocate window to top side of the *center of the y-axis* of the display
   - `Control + Super + down` will relocate window to bottom side of the *center of the y-axis* of the display
+- Additionally, there are shortcuts that extend the built-in Gnome shortcuts that move-windows to the display's edge.
+These shorcuts are re-implemented for the sake of respecting the optional gaps/buffers that are available via this Extension.
+  - `Control + Super + Alt + right` will relocate window to right side of the *center of the x-axis* of the display
+  - `Control + Super + Alt + left` will relocate window to left side of the *center of the x-axis* of the display
+  - `Control + Super + Alt + up` will relocate window to top side of the *center of the y-axis* of the display
+  - `Control + Super + Alt + down` will relocate window to bottom side of the *center of the y-axis* of the display

 ## Native Gnome window management shortcuts